 3. Create Chart Templates to reuse

-Creating the same sort of chart again and again is really a repetitive work.
-For example, if you want to create a chart for sales data of entire month, it is better to create the chart template and use the same template every time you want to use the chart.
+Creating the same sort of chart, again and again, is a repetitive work.
+For example, if you want to create a chart for sales data of the entire month, it is better to create the chart template and use the same template every time you want to use the chart.
 To create and reuse the chart template, follow these steps.

 - Select the required data and insert the chart in a regular way.